wassimkha/backend-k8s-template/README.md

 - Dockerize the server and push it to docker hub
 - Create a kubernetes deployment and service using the files inside the k8s folder as a template
 - Add the database and setup persistent data if needed.
 Again, use the files inside k8s folder as a template
-- Add the microservice to the ingress-controller file, as a new element of the array path, while specifying the correct port, service name and the path reserved to that serive
+- Add the microservice to the ingress-controller file, as a new element of the array path, while specifying the correct port, service name, and the path reserved to that service
 example:
 ```yaml
 paths: